Arlanthir/notes/languages/Kotlin.md

 myInstance.myMethod()

 // Or more elegantly:
-val myInstance: MyClass = returnMyClassOrNullSomehow()!! if (myInstance != null) {
+val myInstance: MyClass = returnMyClassOrNullSomehow() if (myInstance != null) {
   myInstance.myMethod()
 }